ctrlmaniac/sidebar/doc/OPTIONS.md

 ## Important notes
 The options below are available from **v2.x.x**.
 If you still have the simpler-sidebar **v1.x.x** consider to update to the latest version.

+Read the changelog from the [latest major update](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs/v2.0.2.md).
+In that file you will find out how to [migrate](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs/v2.0.2.md#migrate-plugin-options)

 The options are stored in a javascript object.

 ```javascript